ldnam806/Problems-vs.-Algorithms/analyzes.md

                 num2 = num2 * 10 + digit
             frequency[digit] -= 1
             is_first_num = not is_first_num
-These lines construct the two numbers based on their frequencies.
-The outer loop runs 10 times, and the inner loop runs at most N times (the length of the input list).
-Therefore, the time complexity of these lines is O(N) because the dominant factor is the inner loop.
+Time Complexity: This loop iterates over a constant range (from 9 to 0) and a constant number of times (10 times).
+Inside the loop, the while loop iterates based on the frequency of each digit, but the total number of iterations across all digits sums up to N, so it's O(N).
+Space Complexity: It uses a few variables (num1, num2, is_first_num), but they don't depend on the input size, so it's O(1).
     return [num1, num2]
-Finally, returning the two numbers takes constant time O(1).
+Time Complexity: Constructing and returning a list of constant size takes constant time, O(1).

-Overall:
+Space Complexity: The space complexity of the output list is O(1) because it contains a fixed number of elements.

+To summarize:
 Time Complexity: The overall time complexity of the rearrange_digits_max_sum function is O(N), where N is the length of the input list.
-Space Complexity: The space complexity of the function is O(1) because it only uses a fixed amount of extra space regardless of the size of the input list.
+Space Complexity: The space complexity is O(1) because the function uses only a constant amount of extra space regardless of the size of the input list.

 #4 Dutch National Flag Problem
 `sort_array` function: